meghamkpatel/MyPersonalSleepAnalysis/README.md

 TODO LIST:
 - analyze charts and graphs from images
+- fix google credentials to be in streamlit
 - save daily horoscope
 - add data
 - test data analysis